jonstump/robogers/README.md

 * [MDN Web Docs](https://developer.mozilla.org/en-US/)

 ## Known Bugs
-* Does not pass replace 3s with 'Won't you be my neighbor?'
-* Does not pass replace 2s with 'Boop!'
-* Does not pass replace 1s with 'Beep!'
+* Does not display array for user to see on page.

 ## License
 [MIT](https://mit-license.org/)